prazdevs/pinia-plugin-persistedstate/README.md

 - `key: string` : Key to use in storage (defaults to the current store id).
 - `storage` : Storage like object to persist state to.
 Must have `getItem` and `setItem` methods (defaults to `localStorage`).
 - `paths: Array<string>` : Array of dot-notation paths to partially persist the state, `[]` means no state is persisted (defaults to `undefined` and persists the whole state).
+- `expiresIn: number` : Time in seconds, after which the state is considered invalid and not rehydrated.
 - `beforeRestore: (context) => void` : Hook executed (if set) _before_ restoring the state from local storage.
 - `afterRestore: (context) => void` : Hook executed (if set) _after_ restoring the state from local storage.